SGrondin/bottleneck/README.md

 ### wrap()

 Takes a function that returns a promise.
-Returns a function identical to the original, but is rate limited.
+Returns a function identical to the original, but rate limited.

 ```js
 const wrapped = limiter.wrap(fn)